 Around here, we’re life members of the Blink of an Eye Club.
 Members share an affinity for lobster rolls, car confessions, and group hugs.
 Perhaps you’re a member too?

-Some days were about beginnings: beginnings of married life for my niece, the first among eleven grandchildren of my parents to get hitched; beginnings of understanding that love is truly the winner of all the big emotions, of all the races to the finish line, with apologies to the specular Olympians Penny Oleksiak and Andre De Grasse (more about you both coming soon).
+Some days were about beginnings: beginnings of married life for my niece, the first among eleven grandchildren of my parents to get hitched; beginnings of understanding that love is truly the winner of all the big emotions, of all the races to the finish line, with apologies to the spectacular Olympians Penny Oleksiak and Andre De Grasse (more about you both coming soon).

 On the day of the wedding, all I had to do was dress the cake up with rosebuds and keep the tears at bay.
 I’ll let you figure out which endeavour I failed at miserably.
 And yes, the answer to the question is delicious.
 The cake too.